-- Risks include mortgage responsibility, seller’s liability, due-on-sale clause, property condition, legal guidance, and impact on future loan qualification.
+There are some risks like mortgage responsibility, seller’s liability, due-on-sale clause, property condition, legal guidance, and impact on future loan qualification.

-What is Subject To Real Estate?
+What is Subject-To Real Estate?

-How Does a Subject To Deal Work?
+How Does a Subject-To Deal Work?

 Buying a house through a subject-to deal works like this:

-- Ownership: Even though you’re making payments, the house’s ownership doesn’t transfer to you.
+Understand Ownership: Even though you’re making payments, the house’s ownership doesn’t transfer to you.
 It stays in the seller’s name until you repay the loan or transfer the title.

-- Responsibility: You pay the mortgage and any repairs on the house.
+Take Responsibility: You pay the mortgage and any repairs on the house.
 But remember, the mortgage is still in the seller’s name until you settle it or make other legal changes.

-Finding Subject-To Properties
+The Top 7 Ways of Finding Subject-To Properties

 You can take several steps to increase your chances of locating potential deals when finding subject-to properties, including:

 Local real estate agents specialize in assisting buyers and sellers, including investors.
+My friend works with agents that understand this structure and the agent still gets paid their normal commission.
+So, it’s a win/win for everyone.

 Contact agents with experience with investment properties or who work with distressed homeowners.
 They may have access to exclusive listings or be aware of subject-to opportunities in the market.